 Early Notables of the McRandles family (pre 1700)

 Another 44 words (3 lines of text) are included under the topic Early McRandles Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the McRandles family to the New World and Oceana
+Migration of the McRandles family

 Thousands of Irish families left for North American shores in the 19th century.
 These people were searching for a life unencumbered with poverty, hunger, and racial discrimination.
 Many arrived to eventually find such conditions, but many others simply did not arrive: victims of the diseased, overcrowded ships in which they traveled to the New World.
 Those who lived to see North American shores were instrumental in the development of the growing nations of Canada and the United States.
 A thorough examination of passenger and immigration lists has disclosed evidence of many early immigrants of the name McRandles: Christopher Reynolds, who came to Virginia in 1622; Nathaniel Reynold, who settled in Salem in 1630; Robert Reynolds, who settled in Salem in 1630 with his wife Mary and his four children.

 Related Stories +